chenlijun99/DeviceInterface/README.md

 - [ ] Implement CommandPanel using MVC pattern
 - [ ] Extend configuration to FirmwarePanel as well
-- [ ] Create a independent repository for `libdevice` and link it to this project through git submodule
+- [ ] Create a independent repository for `libdevice` and link it to this project
+- [ ] Don't show configuration dependent panels when there's no configuration file loaded.
+Thus no need to have a configuration file when launching the program through git submodule